Pendo’s knowledge base integration allows you to deliver contextual and on-demand help to your users from within the Resource Center.

 Result: we use the word "abc" when retrieving suggested articles

-If checked, we will combine all available url sections up to, and including, the suggested article path configured above.
+If checked, we combine all available URL sections up to and including the suggested article path configured above.
+For example:

 Result: we use the word "foo" and "bar" when retrieving suggested articles